 Time Warner, led by Chief Executive Officer Jeffrey Bewkes, is relying on the cable-networks unit for 70 percent (TWX:US) of its annual operating income.
 Revenue from that business rose 4 percent to $3.6 billion in the quarter, with ad sales growth slowing to 2 percent.
 The company said on a conference call that it doesn’t expect TV ad sales to increase in the third quarter.

 “Obviously we’re not satisfied with the ratings,” Bewkes said about CNN on the call with analysts.
 “We’re going to do a better job holding viewers.”

 CNN President Jim Walton announced last week that he plans to resign at the end of the year after almost a decade leading the network, saying CNN needs “new thinking.”

 Advertising revenue growth at the cable networks were softer than expected, “largely driven by weakness at CNN,” whose prime-time ratings fell 39 percent in the quarter, according to Alexia Quadrani, a JPMorgan Chase & Co. analyst who recommends buying the shares.

-Time Warner shares (TWX) rose 1.2 percent to $39.60 in New York at the close.
+Time Warner shares (TWX:US) rose 1.2 percent to $39.60 in New York at the close.
 The stock has climbed 9.6 percent this year.